Azure/azure-powershell/src/Cdn/docs/Test-AzFrontDoorCdnEndpointCustomDomain.md

 # Test-AzFrontDoorCdnEndpointCustomDomain

 ## SYNOPSIS
-Validates the custom domain mapping to ensure it maps to the correct CDN endpoint in DNS.This api isn't work for apex domain.
+Validates the custom domain mapping to ensure it maps to the correct Azure Front Door endpoint in DNS.

 ## SYNTAX